freeman-lab/gl-material/README.md

 Reusable materials for 3d scenes.
 Works well with [`gl-scene`](https://github.com/freeman-lab/gl-scene) but can also be used on its own.

+A `material` is defined as an object with three properties: a `style` definition, a `fragment` shader, and a `name`.
+The `style` corresponds to a single struct in the shader, passed as a uniform, that contains all adjustable parameters.
+We specify in our material definition all accepted styles, their types, and their default values.

-A `material` is defined simply as an object with two properties, a set of `uniforms` and a `fragment` shader, where the uniforms are grouped together into a single struct.
-This module takes one of these objects and generates a compiled shader program, by adding a generic vertex shader, and optionally performing string replacement on the fragment shader for any constants.
+This module takes one of these objects and generates a compiled shader program with `gl-shader` and `glslify`, by adding a generic vertex shader, and optionally performing string replacement on the fragment shader for constants.
+The vertex shader has common attributes like `position` and `normal` and uniform matrices like `view` and `projection`, see below for more information.

+Why is this useful?
+By using a common format, we can publish materials as modules to npm!
+It's slightly higher level than publishing raw shader code, and makes it easy to specify shaders alongside their parameters.
+You can also use `gl-scene-demo-material` to demo your material with an interactive panel for setting its parameters.

 Current list of materials published as `npm` modules:
 - [gl-scene-lambert-material](https://github.com/freeman-lab/gl-scene-lambert-material)
 - [gl-scene-normal-material](https://github.com/freeman-lab/gl-scene-normal-material)

-If you make a new one just publish it as `gl-scene-x-material`, and submit a pull request to this repo to add it to the list!
+If you make a new one just publish it to npm as `gl-scene-x-material`, and submit a pull request to this repo to add it to the list!

 ## install